 In this activity, students will reflect on the meanings of words like “courage” and “bravery” in the context of war.
 Students can find preliminary information on the RMR and Victoria Cross recipients through exploring our virtual exhibition here.

 Is there a distinction between “ordinary heroes” and Victoria Cross recipients?
 What is heroism?
-Students will now complete an assignment on the merits and acts of bravery of war and the Victoria Cross.
-Students will use the information learned regarding trench life and the Victoria Cross profiles, in their reflection, as per student handout.
-See student handout.
+Students can now complete a short essay on the merits and acts of bravery of war and the Victoria Cross.
+A related activity in which students compare VC recipients with other soldiers can be found here.

 Activities you might also like

 Get the chance to interact with our replica uniforms from the Great War.
 We lend both the soldier’s and the nurse’s uniform so that every one can picture how people dressed during wartime.
 The uniforms offer a small insight into the daily lives of the ordinary people who participated in events that took unprecedented proportions.

 Nothing compares to a visit to our partner museums for students to directly interact with history.
 Guided museum tours and complementary activities make history come alive and will spark your students’ interest!